 The Bank monitors and reports the Liquidity Coverage Ratio (LCR) and the Net Stable Funding Ratio (NSFR) on a continuous basis.
-Those ratios, along with an analysis of the bank's liquidity and liquidity stress tests are detailed in the ICAAP and in a Liquidity Report presented to the ALCO.
-LCR and NSFR are calculated as defined in the Capital requirements regulation and directive and have been as follow:
+Those ratios, along with an analysis of the Bank's liquidity and liquidity stress tests are detailed in the ICAAP and in a Liquidity Report presented to the ALCO.
+LCR and NSFR are calculated as defined in the Capital requirements regulation and directive.